-Chinese medicine dietary theory comes to the conclusion that most people will benefit from eating a basic middle burner, "spleen supplementing" diet that does not include too many raw or cold foods.
-It is important to lightly cook your vegetables to allow the body to absorb more of their nutrients but not to overcook them.
+Traditional Chinese Medicine dietary theory comes to the conclusion that most people will benefit from eating a basic middle burner, "spleen supplementing" diet that does not include too many raw or cold foods.
+Simplistically, it is important to lightly cook your vegetables to allow the body to absorb more of their nutrients but not to overcook them.

 People with spleen weakness and dampness should eat a lot of lightly cooked vegetables along with small amounts of animal protein such as turkey and a bit of cooked fruit as well.